 Billboard Advertising Cost

 Advertising on a billboard can be slightly price prohibitive, but it is certainly cheaper than TV.
-Prices range anywhere from $300 for small posters all the way to $30,000 for a one month advertising period.
-Digital billboards are typically more expensive than print, though sometimes you can get them cheaper based on how many businesses are sharing a single billboard.
-The average cost is around $1500-$3000 per month depending on certain variables (see below).
+Prices range anywhere from a few hundred bucks for small posters all the way up to $30,000, but they typically range in the low thousands.
+Important to note is that digital billboards are also generally more expensive than printed ones (although sometimes you can get them cheaper based on how many businesses are sharing a single digital billboard).
+As a general rule though, the average cost to run a billboard is around $1500-$3000 per month.

 Factors Affecting Billboard Cost